xataio/client-ts/packages/client/Usage.md

 Some methods of the `Query` interface provide a `Page` object as a return value that can be used to paginate the results.

-The `Page` object can be used to get the queries records of a table in pages.
+The `Page` object can be used to get the queried records of a table in pages.
 It is an abstraction of cursor-based pagination.

 It contains: